Press "Enter" to skip to content

 “They are very family oriented and love the ocean,” says interior designer Eileen Peretz of Eileen Peretz Interiors, Inc. “They wanted to bring the outside in.”

-In order to realize this dream, the parents of three daughters and grandparents of a quickly growing troupe called on experienced waterfront architect Mark Hutker of Mark Hutker Design, Architects, Inc. Working with Peretz and landscape architect Kris Horiuchi of of Horiuchi & Solien, Hutker and his co-principal Charles Orr put together a 4,000-square foot second home that combines traditional New England materials with pioneering design elements in a seamless blending of coastal comforts.“[The owners] wanted the living areas…to be socially connected,” Hutker says.
+In order to realize this dream, the parents of three daughters and grandparents of a quickly growing troupe called on experienced waterfront architect Mark Hutker of Mark Hutker Design, Architects, Inc. Working with Peretz and landscape architect Kris Horiuchi of of Horiuchi & Solien, Hutker and his co-principal Charles Orr first got high level glazing repairs before putting together a 4,000-square foot second home that combines traditional New England materials with pioneering design elements in a seamless blending of coastal comforts.“[The owners] wanted the living areas…to be socially connected,” Hutker says.
 “They wanted a space where their family could gather.”

 With the spaces defined by how they were used, Hutker and his colleagues were able to leave much of the floor space open.
 In fact, the three main living areas are set off primarily by a custom stone fireplace that opens on three sides.